 What is the Tegenaria Agrestis Species of Spider?

-Tegenaria agrestis is another name for hobo spiders, they are a spider genus also referred to as funnel-web spiders.
+Tegenaria agrestis is another name for hobo spiders.
+They are a spider genus also referred to as funnel-web spiders.
 Hobo spiders are a species of spiders originating in Europe and living in the Pacific Northwest.
-They belong to a small group of spiders who have a bite considered to have medical significance.
+They belong to a small group of spiders that have a bite considered to have medical significance.

 How Do I Get Rid of this Spider Species?

 If hobo spiders are in your house and need pest control, A.N.T.
-Pest Control knows how to get rid of hobos and other pests that get into houses.
+Pest Control knows how to get rid of spider and other pests that get into houses.
 If you are looking for a way to control these arachnids, contact us by telephone or our web page.
-We are a pest control company that knows how to take control of what bugs you!
+We are a pest control company that knows how to take spider control effectively!